Trance (2013 film)

 Trance is a 2013 psychological thriller film directed by Danny Boyle with a screenplay by Joe Ahearne and John Hodge from a story by Ahearne.
 It stars James McAvoy, Vincent Cassel and Rosario Dawson.
-The world premiere of the film was held in London on 19 March 2013, and was released in the United Kingdom on 27 March.
+The film had its world premiere in London on 19 March 2013, and was released in the United Kingdom on 27 March.
 It received generally positive reviews from critics and grossed $24 million.

 Plot

 Francisco Goya's Witches in the Air (1798), the painting stolen in the film.
 In reality, it is part of the collection of the Museo del Prado.

 During a heist on an auction house, thieves take a package which presumably contains a valuable painting.
 Auctioneer Simon Newton attacks their leader Franck, who hits Simon on the head, knocking him unconscious.
 Later, Franck discovers that the package contains only an empty frame.
 Simon, the heist's "inside man", double-crossed him.
 Looking for the painting, the thieves kidnap and torture Simon.
 However, the blow to the head left him with a case of amnesia: he cannot recall where he hid the painting.
 They need a hypnotherapist to help him remember.

 Simon chooses Elizabeth Lamb from a list.
 Using a fake name, Simon tells her that he is after some lost keys, hoping that she leads him to the painting instead.
 She quickly sees through Simon's façade, forcing the thieves to negotiate with her.

 In exchange for a cut of the proceeds from the sale of the painting, Elizabeth keeps hypnotizing Simon.
 Between sessions, he reveals that his gambling addiction got him involved with Franck.
 Franck offered to settle Simon's debts in exchange for help stealing the painting.

 In one session, Simon remembers that, during the heist, he cut the painting from the frame and hid it in his suit.
 When Franck was about to notice this, Simon attacked him.
 Shortly after the blow to his head, he awoke alone.
 While leaving the auction house, Simon was distracted by a text message and got hit by a red car.
 He erroneously remembers the driver as having been Elizabeth.

 After Simon is put in another hypnotic state, the thieves discover that he is obsessed with her.
 She says that this is due to transference.
 If Elizabeth seduces Simon, she may get him to say where the painting is.

 Goya's Nude Maja (ca. 1795), a painting Simon discusses in the film.